fabianono/Stock_Data_Injestion/README.md

-# Stock Data Injestion DEMO
+# Stock Data Injestion
-### Basic stock data injestion for the top 10 stocks in the US stock market by market cap
+### A simple project that does basic stock data injestion for the top 10 stocks in the US stock market by market cap

 **Just a note that this current project is running as a free tiered subscription to Google Cloud.
 Access will end on June 2 2025, so if the code is still working, it will stop working when the free tier access end.**